 Dez Bryant has a broken finger, but wants to play.
 If he does, there could be an issue hauling in key passes at times.
 Furthermore, DeMarco Murray will need to have a big day, as Tony Romo and the pass game will have their hands full against Pittsburgh’s top-ranked pass defense, which is allowing just 169 yards per game.
 Ben Roethlisberger will be back again and likely feeling better physically than he did last week.
 Pittsburgh should also be feeling the pressure, knowing that the Bengals have already won, meaning that the Steelers need a win to keep pace in the Wild Card chase.
 I’m looking for a stat that would push me definitively to one side, but it’s been tough.
 Both teams are in the top five in third down conversions, while both are also in the top ten in opposing team conversions on third down.
 In the end, I go back to Pittsburgh’s pass defense, which has held opposing quarterbacks to a 77.4 QB rating.
 Roethlisberger and the Steelers find a way to get this one on the road.

 San Francisco 49ers at New England Patriots (-6.5)

-The 49ers have one of the league’s best defenses, but will be facing a New England offense that is clearly hitting on all cylinders.
+The 49ers have one of the league’s best defenses, but will face a New England offense that is hitting on all cylinders.
 Tom Brady threw four touchdowns at home in a blowout home win against the Texans last week.
 New England’s defense has been much improved and is ranked 8th against the run.
 The Niners build off its run game, and could have trouble moving the ball.
 That would leave Colin Kaepernick to try and keep up with Brady and New England’s firepower.
 Even with a defense led by Aldon Smith, I don’t see the 49ers having enough to throw at Brady, who is dominant when playing at home this late in the season.
-Pats win this game by at least a touchdown.
+Pats win by at least a touchdown.
 New England covers.

 KP’s Pick: New England